-Children who persistently forget their PE kit should be reminded of the importance of PE and if necessary a letter should be sent to their parents asking for their cooperation.
+Children who persistently forget their PE kit should be reminded of the importance of PE and if necessary, communication with parents/carers.
 Spare clothing is available in school.
 Children entitled to the pupil premium funding will be supplied with a school PE kit.

-Children should only miss PE lessons on health grounds if this is requested by parents/carers either by direct contact with the school or in a note to the teacher.
+Children should only miss PE lessons on health grounds if this is requested by parents either by direct contact with the school or in a note to the teacher.